 About Dalton Jansen

 Last year Dalton Jansen won the Prize of the Nederlandse Dansdagen Maastricht.
+This summer, he was awarded the Zilveren Krekel (Silver Cricket) for most impressive production in youth theatre thanks to his performance Birds.
 Jansen uses Antillean culture and its place and role in it as inspiration for his creations, with themes such as inclusion and diversity.
 He combines multiple disciplines, such as spoken word, hip hop, contemporary and break dance.
-The jury unanimously chose him as the winner: “The jury characterizes Dalton Jansen as an autonomous, artisan-oriented maker, who knows how to create a clear dance language with diverse dancers.
+“The jury characterizes Dalton Jansen as an autonomous, artisan-oriented maker, who knows how to create a clear dance language with diverse dancers.
 With his activist method he is able to connect with a wide audience, which largely exist out of people who do not yet find their way to the theater but can identify with his work.
 A valuable addition to the Dutch dance landscape.”

 DOX in a nutshell

 DOX is the home for makers and young performers from different cultures and subcultures.
 DOX collaborates in research and learning processes (DOX Club) and in productions and education projects that reach a young audience.
 DOX's performances are always about subjects that are recognizable to young people.
 Crossovers of theatre, spoken word and dance are a favourite, youth culture is the source of inspiration.

 Concept and choreography Dalton Jansen